 Buildings are thoroughly cleaned and disinfected before and after a group has finished their production cycle, to prevent diseases from spreading from one group to another.
 Sick birds are removed immediately and dead birds are buried to prevent the spreading of diseases.

 Contact with other animals should also be avoided as far as possible.
-Wild birds is especially risky as they have been identified as carriers of Highly Pathogenic Avian influenza, also known as birdflu.
+Wild birds are especially risky as they have been identified as carriers of Highly Pathogenic Avian influenza, also known as bird flu.
 The disease is seen as one of the biggest poultry production threats in the world and some strains of the disease may also affect humans.

 Outbreaks of the disease have resulted in mass culling of poultry birds in various countries across the world.
 Wild bird droppings or dead birds may also pollute drinking water, which in turn may cause disease outbreaks.

-Practicing biosecurity in communal production systems is near impossible when birds are allowed to scavenge around the community for food.
-Under such conditions, poultry owners may try to creatively use any available material they can find to create a barrier between their birds and other disease carrying agents.
+Practising biosecurity in communal production systems is near impossible when birds are allowed to scavenge around the community for food.
+Under such conditions, poultry owners may try to creatively use any available material they can find to create a barrier between their birds and other disease-carrying agents.

 If this is not possible to create such a barrier, poultry producers might work together to make people aware of the potential disease risks and work together to protect birds by:

-- remove and dispose dead animals before they may present a health threat
+Remove and dispose of dead animals before they may present a health threat.